-The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at June 30, 2023 and 2022 by \$21,746,671 and \$20,711,833 respectively, which is reported as net position.
+The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at June 30, 2024 and 2023 by \$23,502,472 and \$21,746,671 respectively, which is reported as net position.

 The Sewer enterprise of the District is a business-type activity that is intended to recover all or a significant portion of its costs through user fees and charges.
-The most recent change in the sewer rate was an increase of 8% in November 2019.
 The District regularly monitors current financial position and anticipated future costs in line with its master plan and periodically adjusts sewer rates to ensure fiscal and service capacity sustainability.
+The District completed a rate study, held a public hearing during the year, and approved a rate increase of 6% over the previous rate from November 2019.
+The new rate is \$55.99 per month per economic dwelling unit (EDU) and is effective July 1, 2024.

-At June 30, 2023 and 2022, the District was carrying accounts receivable in the amount of \$1,156,573 and \$1,285,711 respectively.
+At June 30, 2024 and 2023, the District was carrying accounts receivable in the amount of \$1,185,606 and \$1,156,573 respectively.

-The District's net pension liability increased from \$654,827 in 2022 to \$1,398,334 in 2023 due to changes in actuarial assumptions used in the updated actuarial valuation report.
-The primary driver in the change related to actual investment earnings compared to actuarial estimates.
+The District's net pension liability decreased from \$1,398,334 in 2023 to \$1,340,412 in 2024 due to payments on the liability and changes in actuarial assumptions used in the updated actuarial valuation report.